Elie Wiesel

 Night

-This digital booktalk, a short video, can serve as a prereading activity.
+This digital booktalk (2:30) can serve as part of a prereading activity.

 Putting a Face to the Numbers: Revealing First-Hand Accounts of Historical Genocide